nikolaospapachristou/CancerSymptomNetworks/README.md

-# CancerSymptomNetworks
+# Cancer Symptom Networks
-Demo of the application of Bayesian Networks on cancer symptoms.
+This is a demo of the application of Bayesian Networks on cancer symptoms.

 Below please find attached **a list of interactive Bayesian Networks**, ran on the same set of cancer symptom data.
 The dataset consisted of 1328 patients, and 38 symptoms.
 The networks were created by the **symptom dimension of occurrence**.